Kochi Metro: Construction

+Phase I: Aluva to Petta

 Former Prime Minister Manmohan Singh laid the foundation stone for the project on 13 September 2012.
 Construction work on the Kochi Metro rail project began on 7 June 2013, with the piling works for the viaducts near Changampuzha Park, after an official launch ceremony held at the Jawaharlal Nehru Stadium at 10:30 am on the same day.
 At the inauguration ceremony, the State Government announced that the metro would be extended a kilometre-and-a-half from Pettah to Tripunithura, Construction work on Metro' first station, at Kaloor, began at 10:30 am IST on 30 September 2013, when Soma Constructions began piling.
 The next station where piling work was carried out was Aluva.